Southyang/Southyang/README.md

 ---
 For more detail, please visit <a href="https://southyang.cn">southyang.cn</a>

-- 🔭 I’m currently working on HTML,java and python
+- 🔭 I’m currently working on Vue,java and python
-- 🌱 I’m currently learning HarmonyOS and Vue
+- 🌱 I’m currently learning HarmonyOS and Springboot
 - 💬 Ask me about anything!
 - 📫 How to reach me: i@southyang.cn
 <!-- - 👯 I’m looking to collaborate on ... -->